Necessary and Sufficient Conditions for Optimal Control of Semilinear Stochastic Partial Differential Equations

 \section{Verification Theorem}

-It turns out that the necessary optimality conditions from \Cref{spacetime} and \Cref{gleqh} are closely related to a non-smooth version of the classical verification theorem, which is a sufficient optimality condition.
+It turns out that the necessary optimality conditions from Theorem \ref{spacetime} and Corollary \ref{gleqh} are closely related to a non-smooth version of the classical verification theorem, which is a sufficient optimality condition.
 This relationship was first observed in the finite dimensional case in \cite{zhou1997}, and proven in \cite{gozzi2005,gozzi2010}.
 We are going to show how to extend this result to the case of controlled SPDEs.
 The results we are going to prove are mathematically independent of Section \ref{necessaryoptimalityconditions} and in fact hold in a more general setting.
-In particular, the coefficients of the control problem do not necessarily need to be operators of Nemytskii type.
+In particular, we do not use the adjoint states and therefore we drop the assumption that the coefficients of the control problem are Nemytskii operators and we do not restrict to one-dimensional space domains.
 Let us therefore first formulate the more general setting.